Autographed Poetry Books on Sale now!

 “Carol Park’s gorgeous and poignant debut collection, Songs Sharp and Tender, is a love letter to the self in relationship with others and the earth, even as it holds space for the grief and loss that always attends deep love.
 The poems interrogate fraught identities, personal and political, mapping out a path to wholeness and redemption.
 Park reflects on the vulnerability of loved ones and the joys and burdens of bearing a self into the world.
 Through all comes an affirmation of forgiveness and reconciliation sustaining us in a bewildering and beautiful world.” —Heathen Durr

-The techie husband of a friend wrote: Carol, we are thoroughly enjoying your poetry.
+A friend and techie wrote: Carol, we are thoroughly enjoying your poetry.
 It is truly the finest I have ever encountered.
 I won’t return the book to (my wife) unless she pleads for it back.
 It’s clear that you have poured your heart and soul into this work, and it shines through.
 The stories are deeply moving, drawing readers into the intimate and spiritual realm of your mind in a surreal manner, sharing joys and frustrations with remarkable honesty.
+Mike